pyeve/eve/docs/features.rst

 request must be made with proper authorization for write permission to the soft deleted document or it will be refused.

+Be aware that, should a previously soft deleted document be restored, there is a chance that an eventual unique field might end up being now duplicated in two different documents: the restored one, and another which might have been stored with the same field value while the original (now restored) was in 'deleted' state.
+This is because soft deleted documents are ignored when validating the `unique` rule for new or updated documents.

 Versioning
 ~~~~~~~~~~
 Soft deleting a versioned document creates a new version of that document with